Luis Díaz: from the indigenous team to the powerful Liverpool

 “That skinny guy from the beginning was clumsy, malnourished, but he had interesting things, he played as a striker and never raised his head, but when it came to dribbling and having the ball at his feet he was very fast, and of course, we chose him” , tells El Pocillo to EL TIEMPO, and recounts that when he arrived in Bogotá he came in shorts and skeleton, because he did not know what the weather was like.
 They had to go out and get him clothes.

-They placed him as an outside midfielder on the right, yes, on the right was where he started, but they quickly realized that he had a tendency to go inside the court to kick, so he was outlined with the left, which lacked all power.
-So Pocillo and El Pibe moved him to the left to do the same, only with his profile, and his shots had dynamite.
-“Then we tried to make it more associative, because Luis took the ball and didn’t give it to anyone,” El Pocillo recalls with a laugh.
+They placed him as an outside midfielder on the right, yes, on the right was where he started, but they quickly realized that he had a tendency to go inside the court to kick, then it was outlined with the left, which lacked all power.
+So Pocillo and El Pibe moved him to the left so that he could do the same thing, only with his profile, and his shots carried dynamite.
+“Then we tried to get him to be more associative, because Luis took the ball and didn’t give it to anyone,” El Pocillo recalls with a laugh.

-In that Copa América Indígena, which was in Chile, Díaz scored 7 goals in total; Colombia was runner-up, and he played so well that a team in Arica wanted to keep him.
+In that Indigenous America Cup, which was in Chile, Diaz scored 7 goals in total; Colombia was runner-up, and he played so well that a team in Arica wanted to keep him.
 Pocillo says that the Indigenous Organization did not let him and Barranquilla FC had already seen him.
-It was when it passed into the hands of coach Arturo Reyes, today Junior’s coach.
+It was when he passed into the hands of coach Arturo Reyes, today Junior’s coach.

 So, the ‘Fideo’ Díaz began to be Lucho Díaz.
-Body mass increased, because that was mandatory, but that stage was not easy.
-DT Carlos ‘Piscis’ Restrepo took him to the Colombian under-20 team in 2017, but at first he hesitated to take him to the South American team in Ecuador.
+He increased body mass, because that was mandatory, but that stage was not easy.
+DT Carlos ‘Piscis’ Restrepo took him to the Colombia under-20 team in 2017but at first he hesitated to take it to the South American of Ecuador.

 With him we had medical doubts due to his physical condition and the answer he could provide.
 There was talk of malnutrition and not having the muscle to support a South American